 We found 6 internists who accept Molina Healthcare HMO near El Cajon, CA.

-Dr. Jerry Held works as a general internist in El Cajon, CA. He graduated from the University of California, San Diego (UCSD), School of Medicine.
-His medical residency was performed at West Los Angeles VA Medical Center.
-Dr. Held honors Molina Healthcare and Medicare insurance.
+Dr. Jerry Held practices general internal medicine in El Cajon, CA. He attended the University of California, San Diego (UCSD), School of Medicine and subsequently trained at West Los Angeles VA Medical Center for residency.
+He is in-network for Molina Healthcare and Medicare insurance.

 Dr. Bassam Nassir's specialty is general internal medicine.
-He honors Blue Shield, Health Net, and Blue Cross/Blue Shield, and more.
+He honors Blue Shield, Health Net, Blue Cross/Blue Shield, and more.
 He attended medical school at the University of Baghdad, Baghdad College of Medicine.
 In addition to English, Dr. Nassir speaks Arabic.

 Conditions / Treatments